voltavidTony/lang-gen/README.md

    > __Hint:__ Which exclusion modifier does what can be remembered like this: ResPackOpts _adds_ QoL features to resource packs, which is definitely a _plus_, since vanilla resource packs _lack_ configurability, which is a _minus_ for the game!

-2. An optional RPO expansion can appear after the tilde of the 1st rule and before the game lang key.
-Note that only one RPO expansion in that position can appear in the lang key.
+2. An optional RPO expansion can appear at the start of the lang key (ignoring the exclusion modifier).
+The RPO expansion will appear in the RPO file, but not the vanilla lang file, meaning that it can be used in a lang key that generates in both files.
+For instance, `"${chest_exp}container.chest": ...` will generate as `"${chest_exp}container.chest": ...` in the RPO file and `"container.chest": ...` in the vanilla lang file.

+These two rules are the only parsing performed on the lang keys - any FES or RPO expansions in other positions will be copied verbatim.
+Furthermore, if the remainder of the lang key after removing the exclusion modifier and leading RPO expansion is not a lang key in the game's lang file, then the `{lang.value}` FES will contain a placeholder value.
+For instance, `"some.bad.lang.key": "It is a {lang.value}."` will generate as `"some.bad.lang.key": "It is a <?>."` in the output files.

 To include RPO expansions in the LFS, simply escape the opening brace so that the lang generator doesn't try to parse it as a FES.
 Example: `"${{color_switch}..."`